OneIdentity/safeguard-api-tutorial/spp4-safeguard-ps/safeguard-ps-hol.md

 Each safeguard-ps cmdlet includes usage information about each of the parameters and a couple of examples.

+PowerShell supports tab completion, which means you don't always have to type the complete name of a cmdlet.
+Just type a portion of it and press the tab key, and PowerShell will cycle through the known cmdlets that match what you typed.

 ## 6. Calling any endpoint using Invoke-SafeguardMethod

 If you use `Get-SafeguardCommand` and cannot find a specific cmdlet for the